-ADDITIONAL INFORMATION: Use of Email
+ADDITIONAL INFORMATION: USE OF EMAIL

 Due to a high volume of daily e-mail messages, students are advised to meet me during office hours or make an appointment in the case of an issue that requires urgent attention.
 Please note that e-mail messages can be sent to the wrong address, accidentally deleted, buried or disappear into cyberspace.
 All questions and requests should therefore be made in person, especially if they concern extensions and other serious or urgent matters.
 I normally reply within 72 hours during regular business hours.
 Questions of general interest can and will be addressed in class.
-Students are advised to use their ucalgary accounts in all communication on issues related to this course, including with peers, and me.
+Students are advised to use their ucalgary accounts in all communication on issues related to this course, including all correspondence with peers and Instructor.
+All course related communication with peers and instructor should be formal.
+This means that emails must be clearly written, devoid of short-hand and other forms of informalities.